-- Dynamic PC and Dynamic Movie functions adjusting the power consumption of the lamp according to the brightness of the image being projected - DynamicEco Timer function decreasing the power consumption of the lamp by up to 30% when no input signal can be detected for a set period of time. - Presentation timer for better control of time during presentations - Supports 3D display - · Color Management allowing color adjustments to your liking - · Less than 0.5W power consumption when power saving mode is turned on - Screen Color correction allowing projection on surfaces of several predefined colors - · Quick auto search speeding up the signal detecting process - · Color and Reference modes providing choices for different projection purposes - Selectable quick power off function - · One-key auto-adjustment to display the best picture quality - · Digital keystone correction to correct distorted images - · Adjustable color management control for data/video display - Ability to display 1.07 billion colors - Multi-language On-Screen Display (OSD) menus - · Switchable normal and economic modes to reduce the power consumption - Component HDTV compatibility (YPbPr) - HDMI CEC (Consumer Electronics Control) function allows synchronized power ON/ OFF operation between the projector and a CEC-compatible device connected to the HDMI input of the projector (PJD5134/PJD5234L/PJD5533w models only) - The apparent brightness of the projected image will vary depending on the ambient lighting conditions, selected input signal contrast/brightness settings, and is directly proportional to projection distance. - The lamp brightness will decline over time and may vary within the lamp manufacturers specifications.
+- Dynamic mode adjusting the power consumption of the lamp according to the brightness of the image being projected - Power saving function decreasing the power consumption of the lamp by up to 70% when no input signal can be detected for a set period of time. - Presentation timer for better control of time during presentations - · Supports 3D display - Supports Blu-ray 3D display (for models with HDMI input) - · Color Management allowing color adjustments to your liking - Less than 0.5W power consumption when power saving mode is turned on - Screen Color correction allowing projection on surfaces of several predefined colors - · Quick auto search speeding up the signal detecting process - Color modes providing choices for different projection purposes - · Selectable quick power off function - · One-key auto-adjustment to display the best picture quality - Digital keystone correction to correct distorted images - · Adjustable color management control for data/video display - Ability to display 1.07 billion colors - Multi-language On-Screen Display (OSD) menus - Switchable normal and economic modes to reduce the power consumption - Component HDTV compatibility (YPbPr) - HDMI CEC (Consumer Electronics Control) function allows synchronized power ON/ OFF operation between the projector and a CEC-compatible DVD player device connected to the HDMI input of the projector

+The apparent brightness of the projected image will vary depending on the ambient lighting conditions, selected input signal contrast/brightness settings, and is directly proportional to projection distance.
+The lamp brightness will decline over time and may vary within the lamp manufacturers specifications.
 This is normal and expected behavior.